Swiss Gymnasium admission

 The influential Swiss parent magazine, ‚Fritz und Fränzchen’ recently published an article debating the pros and cons of different Gymnasium admission requirements.

-As a federal state, requirements vary significantly between cantons: Ten Swiss cantons, including Zurich, Glarus and St. Gallen, regulate admission with an entrance examination.
+As a federal state, requirements vary significantly between cantons.
+Ten Swiss cantons, including Zurich, Glarus and St. Gallen, regulate admission with an entrance examination.
 In most of them, preliminary grades also count for admission to Gymi.
-16 cantons, including Bern, both Basel, Latin and Central Switzerland, do not use entrance examinations for admission but rely instead on teacher recommendation, past performance and the grade average the last report cards.
+16 cantons, including Bern, both Basel, Latin and Central Switzerland, do not use entrance examinations for admission.
+These cantons rely on teacher recommendation, past performance and the grade average the last report cards.

 Teacher assessment or exam: which is fairer?